filecoin-project/filecoin-docs/basics/how-retrieval-works/basic-retrieval.md

 lassie fetch -o - <CID> | car extract
 ```

 This command uses a `|` to chain two commands together.
 This will work on Linux or macOS.
 Windows users may need to use PowerShell to use this form.
-Alternatively, you can use the commands separately as explained later in this page.
+Alternatively, you can use the commands separately, as explained later on this page.

 An example of fetching and extracting a single file, identified by its CID: